meagonqz/boggle/README.md

 For now, in the UI, you only see your historical high score (if you're logged in).
 You only have access to your own past scores.

-To logout, you'll need to clear your cookies for this site.
-This site uses a HTTP-only secure cookie in production so your token is safe.
+To logout, you'll need to clear your cookies at the [hosted backend](https://peaceful-hamlet-86580.herokuapp.com/api).
+In production, this site uses a HTTP-only secure cookie with a serverside client secret, so your OAuth information is safe.

 # Local development
 This app was bootstrapped using [Create React App](https://github.com/facebook/create-react-app)